drBenway/pixi-vn-wiki/Choice-Menus.md

 [( Coming soon )](https://github.com/DRincs-Productions/pixi-vn/issues/88)

-## Exemple of example of how to create the menu interface
+## How to create the choice menu interface

 For example ( in React using Material-UI ):